weinholt/akku/README.md

  - Run `akku install <pkg>` to install a named package.
 This also installs the code in your current directory into `.akku`.
 If you add local source files you'll need to rerun `akku install`.
- - Run `source .akku/bin/activate` (in bash) to prepare the environment for the programs and libraries in `.akku`.
+ - Run `.akku/env` to get a shell in an environment that uses the programs and libraries in `.akku`.

 The installed libraries and programs should now be available to you, assuming you use one of these Schemes: Chez Scheme, GNU Guile (with